mrhm-dev/web-design-master-class/examples/README.md

 **Instructions:**

 - Create a directory for your example project.
-Give it a meaningful name, use lowercase letters when naming your directory.
+When naming your directory, use lowercase letters and give it a meaningful name.
-- Your directory must contain a `README.md` file describing your project, requirements, necessary screenshots and other resources.
+- Your directory must contain a `README.md` file describing your project, requirements, necessary screenshots, and other resources.
-- Must follow a good directory structure like.
+- Must follow a good directory structure.